Cyprus in the Middle Ages: Crusades-Lusignan period 1095–1489

-Guy de Lusignan
+Guy of Lusignan

-Richard saw this sale as advantageous to himself, as the island wasn't worth the trouble to him, as Guy had been captured by Saladin at Jerusalem.
-Though released later, in 1192 he was ousted in favor of Henry II of Champagne as a result, and was willing to buy Cyprus.
+Guy of Lusignan bought Cyprus in 1192 after he was ousted as the King of Jerusalem.
 The crusaders described him as "simplex et minus astutus", though he did set the foundation of Cypriot society in the Lusignan period.
-He invited Palestinian barons, disenfranchised by Saladin to move on the island, granting them feudal rights over huge estates, using the Cypriots as serfs.
+He invited Palestinian barons, disenfranchised by Saladin, to move to the island, granting them feudal rights over huge estates, using the Cypriots as serfs.

 Aimery

-Geoffrey of Lusignan passed up the position of ruler, so Guy was succeeded by his older brother Aimery (1194–1205).
+Aimery (1194–1205) became king as Geoffrey of Lusignan passed up on succeeding Guy.
 During his reign, the Latin church took over the dioceses of the Orthodox, creating a long-standing dispute that also characterized the Lusignan period.
-Aimery also got Cyprus recognized as "kingdom", a title granted to him by Holy Roman Emperor Henry VI.
-He then regained officially the title of the King of Jerusalem by marrying Henry II of Champagne's widow, Isabel.
+Aimery had Cyprus recognized as "kingdom", by the Holy Roman Emperor Henry VI.
+He then officially regained the title of King of Jerusalem by marrying Henry II of Champagne's widow, Isabel.
 Though in name only, this title was something the Lusignan kings were very proud of as it appears on the Cypriot coat of arms.
-After some skirmishing in Acre with the Sultan of Egypt al-Malkik al-Adil, a treaty was granted in 1204 giving him some advantages in Palestine.
-It is said that his eating too much fish in one sitting was his cause of death in 1205.
+After some skirmishing in Acre with the Sultan of Egypt Al-Adil I, a treaty was granted in 1204 giving him some advantages in Palestine.
+Aimery died in 1205, it is said from eating too much fish in one sitting.
+He was succeeded by his son Hugh I.

 Hugh I

-The kingship then passed to his son, Hugh I (1205–1218).
-He participated in the useless 5th crusade, and died suddenly in Tripoli.
-Maria Komnene, dowager queen of Jerusalem, and a daughter of a former Byzantine dux of Cyprus, conducted the negotiations for the marriage of her granddaughter Alisia of Jerusalem to Hugh I of Cyprus, king Aimery's eldest surviving son and successor, in accordance with the agreement their fathers had reached.
-Champagne's regentess, Blanche of Navarre, supplied Alisia's dowry as she sought to ensure that Alisia would stay in Cyprus rather than attempting to lay claim to Champagne and Brie.
-Alisia and Hugh I married in the first half of 1210, with Alisia receiving the County of Jaffa as the agreed dowry.
-Hugh's marriage with Alisia of Jerusalem (daughter of Henry of Champagne and queen Isabella I of Jerusalem) produced only one son, Henry I (1218–1253), but also two daughters.
+Hugh I (1205–1218) married Alice of Champagne in 1210 in accordance to an agreement between Hugh VIII of Lusignan and John Doukas Komnenos in a marriage negotiated by Maria Komnene.
+The marriage produced one son and two daughters.

+Hugh I participated in the failed Fifth Crusade, and died suddenly in Tripoli in 1218.
+He was succeeded by his eight-month-old son Henry I.